jansensan/a11y-simulated-dialog-vanilla-js/README.md

 ### Testing locally

-0. Run this command in a Terminal window: `gulp dev`
+0. Run this command in a Terminal window: `gulp compile`
 0. Open the file `www/index.html` in a browser.